CheeseCake87/CheeseCake87/markdown/2023-08-08_i-got-carried-away-with-using-python-to-commit-my-obsidian-vault-to-github.md

-title="I got carried away with my using python to commit my Obsidian vault to GitHub";
+title="I got carried away with using python to commit my Obsidian vault to GitHub";
 description="In a previous post I came up with a solution to commit my obsidian vault to GitHub, I took it a bit further...";
 date="2023-08-08 22:26:27 +0100";